Gruntfuggly/todo-tree/README.md

 **todo-tree.tree.buttons.groupByTag** (`true`)<br/>
 Show a button in the tree view title bar to enable grouping items by tag.

+**todo-tree.tree.buttons.groupBySubTag** (`false`)<br/>
+Show a button in the tree view title bar to enable grouping items by sub tag. *Note: This button will only be visible when sub tags have been found and are present in the tree.*

 **todo-tree.tree.buttons.filter** (`true`)<br/>
 Show a button in the tree view title bar allowing the tree to be filtered by entering some text.